Jun-Lizst/leo1234jv4/content/resource/cellularmetabolism.md

 ### IV. **Cell death pathways**
 1. Programmed cell death-Apoptosis
-  - Discovery of the genes
+  - Discovery of the genes:
   - Identification of Apaf1

+2. Inflammation induced pyroptosis
+  - Discovery of GSDMD